The Best National Parks In Meghalaya For Wildlife Enthusiasts

 When in Meghalaya you can get a glimpse of the leopard,Golden cat, Elephants,Barking deer and many more.
 Visitors can also spot rare birds like the Whistling Duck, Siberian Duck, Peacock Pheasant and other winged creatures.

-Meghalaya is an all year destination which offers something new every time one visits it, but April and June are considered to be the months to get the best experience of the state.
+Meghalaya is an all-year destination which offers something new every time one visits it, but April and June are considered to be the months to get the best experience of the state.
 New Year and Christmas tours to Meghalaya are also cherished by travellers as in this season there are also high chances of getting a glimpse of the wild animals in the best wildlife sanctuaries in Meghalaya.

 4. What is the largest national park in Meghalaya?